daemontechtools/daemon-obsidian-vault/Projects/Smart Estimate/Systems/Quote UI.md

 - [x] Render the option list
 - [ ] Support 2 levels of grouping.
 Display options in relation to their groups.
 - [x] Filter the options based on the value of the input
-- [ ] Create a state for no results
+- [x] Create a state for no results
-- [ ] Allow ComboBox to show errors for any field on a model with a ValueExpression
+- [ ] Allow ComboBox to show errors for any field on a model with a `ValueExpression`

-##### Overriding Input Text Behaviour
+#### Overriding Input Text Behaviour

-- The value of our underlying InputText is not the value the Consumer cares about.
+- The value of our underlying `InputText` is not the value the Consumer cares about.
 It represents the query that we're using find a Value, it's that Value that is bound to by the Consumer

-##### Should have based inherited from InputSelect instead of TextInput
+#### Should have based inherited from `InputSelect` instead of TextInput

+Nope.
+Needed to go lower. `InputBase<T>`

+#### The final solution

+- Create a custom Input component with `InputBase<T>`.
+This allows the `Value` to be generic but requires far more setup which includes a Razor component [code behind](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-8.0#partial-class-support)
+- Data doesn't need to be marshalled into a custom object with `Label` and `Value` before it can be used in the ComboBox
+- You can provide a custom list of objects, and on select you will get the instance of the selected custom object back.

 **Let's try NOT doing this for now...**